 Certification in Biblical Counseling

 Are you interested in developing or improving your counseling skills?
 Are you interested in learning how to accurately handle and apply the Word of God as you provide counsel?
-The training we offer at Southwestern Seminary provides an opportunity for you to become equipped as a Biblical Counselor.
-Since 2007, we have offered our Certification in Biblical Counseling training to a diverse group of students including laypeople, pastors and other church leaders.
+In addition to graduate degrees in Biblical Counseling, Southwestern Seminary also offers training that leads to Certification in Biblical Counseling.
+Since 2007, we have offered our Certification in Biblical Counseling training to a diverse group including laypeople, pastors and other church leaders.

-Our certification program consists of 7 weekends (Friday evening and Saturday) of training that are typically completed in a 12-month period.
+Our certification program consists of a total of 7 weekends (Friday evening and Saturday) of training that are typically completed in a 12-month period.
+The seven weekends are divided into 3 Phases.
 One can begin in the Fall or Spring.
-The training is held on the campus of Southwestern Seminary and consists of three weekends during the first semester (Fall or Spring), three weekends during the following semester, then a final weekend in either January or August.
-In addition to attending the seven weekends, students will read one book each semester as well as complete an open book, take home exam before the final weekend of training.
+Phase 1 consists of three weekends of training.
+Upon completion of Phase 1, students will move to Phase 2 (also three weekends).
+Upon completion of Phase 2, students will then attend Phase 3 (one weekend).
+In addition to attending the seven weekends, students will read two books as well as complete an open book, take home exam before the final weekend of training.
 Those who complete the requirements will need to indicate agreement with the Document of Faith and Practice and the Document of Counseling Methodology before receiving their certification.

 The classes will be held at the Riley Center on the campus of Southwestern Baptist Theological Seminary.
 Hotel rooms are available at the conference center for those who desire them.
-For more information about lodging click the link below.
-The topic for the Advanced Seminar in January 2017 will be Marriage Counseling.
-Please contact Dr. John Babler at email@example.com if you have questions.
+For more information about lodging, please view the Riley Center website.

 For more details about the topics covered in the training seminars see below: